opendocsg/slw-judgments-backfill/2017_SGCA_67/report.md

 **Introduction and background**

-1       This is an appeal against a determination by a High Court judge (“the Judge”) of a purported question of law under O 14 r 12 of the Rules of Court (Cap 332, R 5, 2014 Rev Ed) (“O 14 r 12”) in _Aries Telecoms (M) Bhd v ViewQwest Pte Ltd (Fiberail Sdn Bhd, third party)_ [2017] SGHC 124 (“the GD”).
+1       This is an appeal against a determination by a High Court judge (“the Judge”) of a purported question of law under O 14 r 12 of the Rules of Court (Cap 332, R 5, 2014 Rev Ed) (“O 14 r 12”) in _Aries Telecoms (M) Bhd v ViewQwest Pte Ltd (Fiberail Sdn Bhd, third party)_ <span class="citation">[2017] SGHC 124</span> (“the GD”).
 The appellant, Aries Telecoms (M) Bhd (“the Appellant”), obtained an interlocutory judgment on liability against ViewQwest Pte Ltd (“the Respondent”) for conversion – specifically, for retaining and using certain information technology equipment (“the equipment”) belonging to the Respondent.
 Before the trial progressed to the assessment of damages stage, the Appellant, at the Judge’s suggestion, took out Summons 5786 of 2016 (“SUM 5786”) to seek a determination:

  ... as to the nature of the damages the [Appellant] is entitled to claim; in particular, whether the [Appellant] is entitled to an account of the profits made by the [Respondent] arising from the conversion and for the [Respondent] to disgorge such profits.